 If you see or recall when growing up your parents were sitting on the couch everyday and not working, or not giving effort to get a better higher paying job, that is not a good example for someone who wants to break a cycle of being a low income family.
 If your family was abusing alcohol or had anger issues (like money) you need to be aware of this.

 Taking ownership is also critical to retreating from some behavior.
 You need to admit there is a problem and admit you need help, and then go get it.
 If your parents were not stressing school, which can lead to a better education and financial future, and if you do not have a great education now, don’t just blame them.
 Take ownership, and get help.
 Go to school, get an education, take a deep breath to calm yourself before expressing anger, and take the steps (which may be hard) to “retreat” for the cycle of being uneducated.
 Find assistance in any way possible, whether it is free medical care from a therapist, case manager from a job center for employment matters, or whatever, finding help is very beneficial.

-Take responsibility and ownership, whether it is around employment, overspending, anger, drug abuse, poverty, or whatever.
+Take responsibility and ownership, whether it is around your anger, employment, overspending, anger, drug abuse, poverty, or whatever.
 Get help, observe others, and be patient.
+Talk to a professional.
+People need to stop blaming others.
 But taking ownership will help you retreat from the cycle.
 To many people lack accountability and blame their problems, whether anger, lack of education or motivation, and more on others, including their parents.
 Taking ownership and showing accountability is critical as well.